 How To Prevent The Formation Of Dead Skin Cells?

-All soaps qualify for killing germs, but only a few hold the essential natural oils and moisturizers that are good for your skin.
+- Consider Switching Your Soap: All soaps qualify for killing germs, but only a few hold the essential natural oils and moisturizers that are good for your skin.
 Some of them contain harsh chemicals, which can kill the health of your skin, leaving it dry and dehydrated.
 Therefore, it is recommended to replace the harsh soaps with a face wash or a mild soap with good moisturizing elements in it.

-Hot water can be a stress reliever, but on overusing it, it can open the pores of your skin and cause excessive dryness making it vulnerable for long-term irritation.
+- Avoid Long, Hot Showers: Hot water can be a stress reliever, but on overusing it, it can open the pores of your skin and cause excessive dryness making it vulnerable for long-term irritation.
 It is recommended to use mild temperature water for your showers instead, which is comforting without causing any harm to your skin.

-It is a golden rule to keep your skin hydrated and to moisturize it well.
+- Use Moisturizer Liberally: It is a golden rule to keep your skin hydrated and to moisturize it well.
 Use a good moisturizer that suits your skin type and apply it generously on your skin on a regular basis.
 Apply moisturizer within 3-5 minutes of shower, so it gets better absorbed and forms a protective layer on the skin.

-Cold, dry air holds minimum moisture, and therefore it becomes all the more necessary for you to thoroughly moisturize and cover your skin up.
+- Cover Up In Cold Weather: Cold, dry air holds minimum moisture, and therefore it becomes all the more necessary for you to thoroughly moisturize and cover your skin up.
 This is because the air in the surroundings doesn’t provide your skin with a very healthy environment, leading to skin irritation, cracking, and dryness.

-Skin conditions like itchiness, dryness, etc. are known to get worse with stress.
+- Lower Your Stress: Skin conditions like itchiness, dryness, etc. are known to get worse with stress.
 Stress can mess up with your hormones and create an imbalance, which is not good for your skin.
 Too dry or too oily – both conditions can make it difficult for you to combat dead skin cells.

-Bad shaving habits can lead to dryness and scaling of the skin.
+- Shave With Minimal Resistance: Bad shaving habits can lead to dryness and scaling of the skin.
 And, dryness is known to slow down the process of desquamation.
 Therefore, it is advised to use a moisturizer or an aloe vera gel on the area before running a razor on it.